top of page

 To watch "Defying Gravity," click here.

-It was in that same year that Veronica competed in the inaugural Voci Olimpiche International Baroque Opera Competition at Teatro Olimpico Vicenza in Vicenza, Italy, but withdrew after competing in the SEMI-FINALS due to illness.
-Veronica made her Carnegie Hall debut competing in the prestigious Oratorio Society of New York's Lyndon Woodside Oratorio-Solo Competition, where she was AWARDED the namesake LYNDON WOODSIDE ENCOURAGEMENT AWARD.
+Veronica made her CARNEGIE HALL debut competing in the Oratorio Society of New York's Lyndon Woodside Oratorio-Solo Competition, where she was AWARDED the LYNDON WOODSIDE ENCOURAGEMENT AWARD.
 Additionally, Veronica was a FINALIST in both the Giulio Gari International Vocal Competition, and the New York Lyric Opera National Voice Competition.

 Veronica was awarded a full scholarship as one of only six singers selected for the Bel Canto Ornamentation Intensive at TEATRO NUOVO under the direction of noted musicologist, conductor and Bel Canto pedagogue Will Crutchfield at Opera America in New York City.